 2. Diagnostic Analytics – “Why did this happen?”

 Diagnostic tools answer why something happened and help you find the root cause of the problem.
-They are more advanced than Descriptive Analytics and often use techniques like data mining but don’t necessarily need not rely on AI and machine learning to be accurate.
+They are more advanced than Descriptive Analytics and often use techniques like data mining but don’t necessarily need to rely on AI and machine learning to be accurate.

 Imagine that you are in the SaaS business, losing users.
-You could use diagnostic analytics to find out why your users are canceling their subscriptions and then develop a solution to counter this problem.
+You could use diagnostic analytics to find out why your users are cancelling their subscriptions and then develop a solution to counter this problem.

 3. Predictive Analytics - “What might happen in the future?”

 Predictive analytics rely on data mining, AI, and machine learning to interpret current and historical data and predict the future.
 It’s widely used in many different sectors, from retail to health to finance.

 In practice, predictive analytics can be used to predict market and customer trends or a soon-to-happen failure in a piece of machinery.
 It’s also used in credit scoring systems to help approve or deny loans within minutes.